HOME

 click on image to go to photographer's website

 The St John the Baptist Church (GR: SU933478) has Norman arches and window, and its substantial 15th century tower once had a spire, which sadly was destroyed by a fire that had started in the adjacent blacksmith’s forge.
 The building, of local sandstone rubble and originally with dressings of hard chalk is believed to be of medieval origins, although it was transformed by a restoration overseen in 1861 by celebrated Victorian architect Henry Woodyear (1816-1896) who replaced much of the chalk with Bath stone.
+A 2007 survey by the church architect revealed significant cracking in the walls of the church tower which resulted in extensive repairs involving the replacement of stonework with measures taken to prevent the spread of damp and improve ventilation.

 The parish of Puttenham is one of the smaller parishes in the borough with approximately 600 residents (2006).
 The village’s water supply once came from the well in the churchyard.
 A painting of Oliver Cromwell, in his campaign tent praying for victory for his Roundheads over Charles I Cavalier army, swings in the wind outside the The Good Intent public house in the centre of Puttenham.
 The original design was created by one G. E. Mackenney in 1976, who provided designs for a number of pubs around the country.
 SEE SIGN HERE